Amsterdam/design-system/documentation/publishing.md

 ## How to create a release

-1. Pull in the latest version of the `develop` branch locally
+1. Pull in the latest version of the `develop` branch locally.
 2. Run `npm run clean`
 3. Run `npm run build`
 4. Run `npm run release`.
 This causes Lerna to do several things: